conjikidow/bump-version/README.md

 # Bump Version by Labels

-This GitHub Action automatically bumps the project version based on PR labels and creates a pull request.
+This GitHub Action automatically bumps the project version based on pull request (PR) labels and creates a PR.
 Once the version bump PR is merged, it automatically creates a new tag and a release (optional) for the bumped version.

-This action follows the principles of [semantic versioning](https://semver.org), incrementing the version number based on the labels applied to the pull request.
+This action follows the principles of [semantic versioning](https://semver.org), incrementing the version number based on the labels applied to the PR.

 ## Features

 - Automatically determines the version bump type based on PR labels.
 - Uses [bump-my-version](https://github.com/callowayproject/bump-my-version) to increment the version according to semantic versioning.
-- Creates a new branch and a pull request (PR) for the version bump.
+- Creates a new branch and a PR for the version bump.
 - Generates a corresponding Git tag once the version bump PR is merged.
 - Optionally creates a GitHub Release for the new tag.